paperman5/LoddlenautExtraTrackers/README.md

+IMPORTANT: This mod is now obsolete as everything it does has been implemented in game updates as of the 1.2.0 update!

 # Extra Trackers
 A mod for Loddlenaut to add extra global trackers.
 Currently tracks goop, litter, goopy loddles, and encountered loddle evolutions, plus it gives an overall percentage clean.
 The menu shows up on the world map when there is no biome selected.
 Only tested on Windows, but may work on other platforms.